 These types of treatments typically include cleansing, exfoliation, a nourishing facial mask, serum, SPF and/or moisturizer.
 There are no extractions involved.

-How Often Should You Get a Facial to See Results?
+How Often Should You Get a Facial for Best Results?

-Any Suggestions on How to Care for Your Skin Between Facials?
+How Should You Care for Your Skin in Between Facials?